KilianLeemann/Workplan-App/README.md

-# Work Schedule App
+# Work Scheduling App
 ## Description

-The Work Schedule App is designed to automatically generate a work schedule for a team of 10–12 employees responsible for two helpdesks.
+The Work Scheduling App is designed to automatically generate a work schedule for a team of 10–12 employees responsible for two helpdesks.
 These helpdesks are open Monday through Friday from 10:00 AM to 6:00 PM.
 The working hours are divided into four 2-hour shifts: 10:00–12:00 (with 2 employees), and 12:00–14:00, 14:00–16:00, and 16:00–18:00 (with 3 employees each).

 ## Input: Employee Availability